MA

 Fashions & Embodiment

-This studio facilitates conversations between making and unmaking, global and local, ethics and aesthetics, object and system, bodies and clothes.
+This Studio facilitates conversations between making and unmaking, global and local, ethics and aesthetics, object and system, bodies and clothes.
 We challenge accepted boundaries and perceptions to explore fashion as a mode of collective agency.
 This requires questioning the relationship between fashion and consumption and generating knowledge and approaches that foster the transformative capacities of fashion and dress.
 We aim to broaden and reposition fashion practice through rethinking the relationships between garment, image, text, body and context to explore innovative ways of thinking, making and doing fashion.

 Speculation & Techniques

+This Studio investigates ways in which we can understand our history, present and future through temporal entwinement encompassing products, technologies, infrastructures and architectures.
+The Studio's mission is to understand how these entities can be understood and contrived through process, method, practice and ‘ways of doing’.
 In this studio, ‘Speculation’ is understood as a fundamental act present in all forms of practice.
-It is an investigation of ‘what might be,’ drawing directly from other practice-based disciplines such as literature, and film but includes the approaches of performance, theatre, music etc.
+It is an investigation of ‘what might be,’ drawing directly from other practice-based disciplines such as literature and film, but including the approaches of performance, theatre, music etc.

 We acknowledge but are not limited by ‘speculative’ as a genre of design.
 We embrace speculation broadly as an active state that can be inclusive, and participatory and has impact and potential beyond what is understood as ‘speculative design’.
 In short, we will be looking at the techniques, processes and approaches that can activate speculation expansively, inclusively, experimentally and playfully to further understand what these approaches can achieve as reflective and provocative possibilities for pioneering practice.